 During ancient times, the beginning of summer was always a joyous occasion signifying a new beginning.
 With snow thawed and the leaves green, food was easier to find and crops could be planted.
 Hundreds of groups celebrated it with religious festivities.

-Ancient Swedes decorated trees, Egyptians marked the beginning of the New Year which coincides with the flooding of the Nile, Celtics and Latvians lit bonfires, North American Indians perform Sundance and other rituals to honor the gods of rain and fertility, and the Chinese honored the Goddess of Light - Li.
+Ancient Swedes decorated trees.
+Egyptians marked the beginning of the New Year which coincides with the flooding of the Nile.
+Celtics and Latvians lit up bonfires.
+North American Indians perform Sundance and other rituals to honor the gods of rain and fertility.
+And the Chinese honored the Goddess of Light - Li.
 The pagans marked solstice as midsummer while Christians mark this time as St. John’s Eve.

 Even today, the biggest celebration of summer solstice happens each year at Stonehenge on the outskirts of London.
 Thousands of New Age followers gather to dance, play music and watch the sunrise.
 Every year unfailingly, on Summer Solstice, the sun rises over the Heel Stone, which stands just outside Stonehenge's stone circles.
 For the folks in the Southern Hemisphere, this celestial alignment marks the shortest day of the year.